srcML/stereocode/README.md

 ## Primitive types

-Primitive types are specified via a file called `PrimitiveTypes.txt`
+Primitive types are specified via a file called `PrimitiveTypes.txt`.
+This file can be modified to reflect system specific primitive types.